All Episodes Plain Text Favourite

 AI generated likeness of Val Kilmer as Father Fintan.

-It's really based on the truth.
+It's barely based on the truth of the story.

 Can we throw the shot up again, though?